 - raw material shortages;

 - work stoppages;

 - strikes and political unrest;

 - problems with oceanic shipping, including shipping container shortages;

 - increased customs inspections of import shipments or other factors causing delays in shipments;

-- economic crises:
+- economic crises;

 - international disputes and wars;

 - loss of "most favored nation" trading status by the U. S. in relations to a particular foreign country;

 - import duties;

 - import quotas and other trade sanctions; and

 - increases in shipping rates.

-Products manufactured overseas and imported into the U.S. and other countries are subject to import restrictions and duties.
+Products manufactured overseas and imported into the U.S. and other countries are subject to import restrictions and duties, which could delay their delivery or increase their cost.